Mike Johnston (Colorado politician): Professional career

 After returning to Colorado in 2003, he was hired as principal at Joan Farley Academy.
 In 2004, he served as principal of the Marvin Foote Detention Center, which houses students in detention centers held in state custody, and organized the first high school graduation in the center's history.
 In 2005, Johnston taught education law at the University of Denver Law School and became the founding principal of Mapleton Expeditionary School of the Arts (MESA), a public school in Thornton, Colorado.
 As the school's principal, he helped to develop the school's curriculum and program as the school district shifted to developing smaller schools.

 In the aftermath of Hurricane Katrina, Johnston helped lead an education summit in New Orleans and worked with U.S. Congressman George Miller on legislation to recruit and retain teachers.
 He joined Senator Barack Obama's presidential campaign as an informal advisor early in 2007; by May 2008, he was regarded as one of the campaign's key advisors on education issues.
 Obama delivered a major address on education from MESA in May 2008.
 The school's achievements were highlighted in an October 2008 campaign advertisement.

 Johnston has served on the boards of local and national education and service organizations, including the I Have A Dream Foundation, the Urban League, City Year, New Leaders, America Achieves, and America Succeeds.
 In 2010, he was featured in Forbes magazine's "7 Most Powerful Educators" and Time magazine's "40 Under 40".

-Political career
+Johnston served as the chief executive officer of Gary Community Ventures during the COVID-19 pandemic.
+Under his leadership, the nonprofit organization delivered almost two million test kits and helped coordinate thousands of vaccinations across Colorado.